Research Division Rooms

 The following will be taken into account: CV of proposer and proposed experts; earlier activities in the subject area (e.g. organization of related conferences, workshops and courses; previous society and network activities); plans for content including novel delivery; perceived interest, need and impact in the scientific or wider community.

-The outcome, with additional guidance if appropriate, is expected to be communicated by the Chair of the FEBS Network Working Group by 1 June 2018.
-Approved rooms can be launched shortly after.
+The outcome, with additional guidance if appropriate, will be communicated by the Chair of the FEBS Network Working Group within 6 weeks of the start of the proposal review period.
+Following proposal approval, rooms can be started promptly

 Review and longevity